tp03/ROS2---RVIZ-and-Gazebo-Robot-Manipulating-and-Steering/README.md

 Antoni Kowalski
 Warsaw Technical University

+Created during the subject Steering and Simulating Robots.
+Includes developed ROS2 packages, photos and reports in polish.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.